 This type of hair loss includes hair loss incidents due to styling or products.
 Specifically, harmful styling that requires heating and pulling.

 At times, and as a result of repeated habits, hair loss can be permanent.
 But, you have options that can help you reverse it.
-To treat permanent traction alopecia, you should consider hair transplants.
+To treat permanent traction alopecia, you should consider a Turkey hair transplant.
 For temporary cases, consider PRP treatment or similar options.
 This will help give your hair the boost it needs to grow.
 Also, allow it to rest and keep it light with styling.